brontosaurusrex/brontosaurusrex.github.io/_posts/2017-05-24-amazon-aws-glacier.md

 date: '2017-05-24 11:48 +0200'
 title: amazon aws glacier
 ---
+a.
 First generate a user and group.
 And the group has certain privilegies (Quite a fun to figure out what to clicky there, since each group has a limit of 10 'permission entries'.

+b.
 And generate a new glacier instance...

+c.
+Install [aws tools](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) (python pip thing)

     # info
     aws glacier describe-vault --vault-name shramba --account-id -